 The System Security Services Daemon (SSSD) is a system service that allows you to access remote directories and authentication mechanisms.
-You can connect a local system, an SSSD client, to an external back-end system, a provider, for example:
+You can connect a local system, an SSSD client, to an external back-end system, a provider.

 - An LDAP directory

 - It connects the client to a remote provider to retrieve identity and authentication information.